Charles Frederick Burgess

 Charles Frederick Burgess (January 5, 1873 – February 13, 1945) was an American chemist and engineer.
 He was founder of the University of Wisconsin-Madison department of Chemical Engineering in 1905, and was a pioneer in the development of electrochemical engineering in the United States.
 In 1917 he founded the Burgess Battery Company.

 Early life

 Charles Frederick Burgess was born on January 5, 1873, in Oshkosh, Wisconsin.
-His parents were from Nova Scotia.
 He attended local schools in Oshkosh and received a Bachelor of Science in electrical engineering from the University of Wisconsin in 1895.
 He got an advanced degree from the University of Wisconsin in 1898.

 Career

 Burgess joined the University of Wisconsin as instructor of electrical engineering in 1895.
 He later became an assistant professor.
 In 1900, he became professor of applied electrochemistry and chemical engineering.
 Of an inventive turn of mind, he developed several new processes in electrolysis, and in 1904 was made investigator of electrolytic iron alloys for the Carnegie Institute.
 In 1910, he helped found the Northern Chemical Engineering Laboratories, which was later renamed to C. F. Burgess Laboratories.
 He also served as president.
 In 1910, he wrote “The Strength of the Alloys of Nickel and Copper with Electrolytic Iron.”

 In World War I, Burgess was a district draft board member for southern Wisconsin.
 He became an engineering consultant and later a board member of the French Battery Company in Madison, Wisconsin, which produced dry cells to his design used by the US Army in World War I. In 1913 he resigned from the university.
 His relationship with the French Battery Company deteriorated, and so in 1917 he founded the Burgess Battery Company in Madison, which became an important manufacturer of dry cell batteries for flashlights, radio, and other applications.
 He served as president and chairman of Burgess Battery.

 Dissatisfied with taxes in Wisconsin, beginning in 1926 he moved himself and his enterprises out of the state.
 He went to Florida and Burgess Battery Company went to Freeport, Illinois.
 Burgess Laboratories was reincorporated under Delaware laws.

 In 1930, he was elected to the board of directors of the Wisconsin Bankshares Corporation.